mberriman/BSP2024/manuals/part1/part1.md

 ![](figures/figure_3.0.5.png)

 This figure represents the steps that are needed to transform information encoded in the DNA into a polypeptide and eventually a functional protein.
 The starting information is encoded in the genome.
 A gene encodes, among other things, the transcription start and transcription end.
-These are the nucleotides from where an RNA copy of the DNA will be generated.
-This copy is the pre-mRNA which is formed by exons and introns.
-Maturation of the mRNA molecule happens as it is transcribed and involves the splicing (removal) of introns with the concomitant joining of exons, addition of a CAP at the 5’ end and a polyadenylation tail (many As - AAAAAAA) at the 3’end.
-A processed mRNA will be the template for the translation of the mRNA message into a protein by the ribosome.
+Transcription produces an RNA copy of the gene, known as pre-mRNA, which comprises exons and introns.
+Mature mRNA is produced by splicing together exons, removing introns, adding a CAP at the 5’ end, and polyadenylating the 3’end, to add a poly(A) tail.
+The mature mRNA is the template for the translation into a polypeptide by the ribosome.

 ---
 ### Genomes: the basics  <a name="basics_genomes"></a>

-A **genome** is an organism’s complete set of genetic material.
-Although every individual's genome is unique, the genomes of individuals of the same species will be very similar.
-It is useful to have a representative genome sequence for each species, and this is referred to as a reference genome.

 In the cell, genomes are organised into chromosomes.
 In practice, current DNA sequencing methods are unable to read the DNA sequence of a whole chromosome without errors.
 We therefore use the technique of sequencing shorter segments of chromosomes, and do it in such a way that the segments overlap and can be pieced together like a jigsaw puzzle.
 This process is referred to as genome assembly.
 For now, we will focus on what genome assemblies look like, and how they are represented in genome databases.